The Internal

 options:

-to 25 input name/TIN combination requests online.
-Results are returned
+process accepts up to 25 input name/TIN combination requests online.

-transmittal files containing up to 100,000 name/TIN combinations for
+process accepts electronic transmittal files containing up to 100,000

-Ability Includes Bulk TIN Matching at No Extra
+Includes Bulk TIN Matching for Free — Account

-single BULKTIN transmittal can contain at most 100,000 name/TIN matching
+BULKTIN transmittal can contain at most 100,000 name/TIN matching requests

-requests for the entire family of information returns.
-BULKTIN
+for the entire family of information returns.
+BULKTIN transmittals

 Simply